mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

 1. Ensure that you have completed the entire lab for `topic_00` before completing this lab.

+    1. If you don't feel 100% confident in the git terminal commands, then re-do the git+unix tutorial from last week.

+        (It's okay if you don't feel confident in these commands at this point.
+        I expect most of the class would benefit from redoing the tutorial.)

 1. Spend at least 20 minutes reviewing how to use vim effectively.
     You can either: